 Ah, who doesn’t love photos of members of the royal family?
 But the royal family of a century ago was depicted quite a bit differently than the way the royal family is today.
 For example, in this 1914 photo of Princess Mary, the third child and only daughter of King George V and his wife, Queen Mary, is wearing a fancy dress and holding a Victorian-style fan.
 This striking photo was used to appeal for donations to send Christmas presents to the soldiers and sailors fighting abroad.
 Don’t miss these 23 other rarely seen photos of the British royal family throughout the years.

 The photo decorating this Christmas Card from 1916 depicts Allied forces stationed at Thessaloniki, Greece.
-The soldiers in the photo include at soldiers from Britain, Greece, India, and Vietnam, among others.
+The soldiers in the photo include soldiers from Britain, Greece, India, and Vietnam, among others.

 Absent dads, cigarettes, and sweets

 Who is missing from this 1916 depiction of Christmas morning in America?
 Daddy.
 That’s because he’s fighting in World War I. But while absent, he’s not forgotten.
 Here the finely attired mother and her four children wrap a special package they’re sending to their soldier dad on the front lines.
-You know what the package will include?
+As to what the package will include?
 Cigarettes and a pipe.
 No one is confusing this photo with one from today!
 We suggest one of these 40 cool tech gifts instead.

 The home front